Halle Berry Flaunts Figure In Floral Crop Top In Throwback Photo

 Halle Berry is known for many things.
-She is an amazing actress, and she was the first African-American actress to win an Academy Award.
-Aside from her acting accolades, she is also known for looking absolutely fantastic for being 53 years of age.
+She is an amazing actress, and she was the first African-American actress to win an Academy Award for Best Actress in a Leading Role.
+Aside from her acting accolades, she is also known for looking absolutely fantastic for being 53-years-old.
 The actress regularly updates her Instagram account with photos that showcase her natural beauty.
 On Thursday, she shared a throwback snap in which she flaunted her figure in a flirty crop top.

-The photo captured Halle from the waist up wearing a pink floral crop top with long sleeves.
+The photo captured Halle from the waist up, wearing a pink floral crop top with long sleeves.
 The shot was taken from a side angle and put Halle’s flat abs on display.
 The beauty crossed her arms in front of her as she looked off to the side with a faint smile on her face.
 Halle wore a face full of makeup with a pink color on her lips that matched her shirt.
 Her hair was styled in a short, layered shag cut that she apparently thought resembled a mullet.

-In the post’s caption, Halle joked that she was was “flexin'” her mullet, with a 90s hashtag.
+In the post’s caption, Halle joked that she was was “flexin'” her mullet, with a ’90s hashtag.
 Her fans didn’t seem to think the mullet looked bad at all.
-In fact, it seemed as thought many didn’t even notice her hairstyle.
+In fact, it seemed as though many didn’t even notice her hairstyle.
 Most of the beauty’s 5.6 million followers commented on how pretty she looked in the photo.

 “Super beautiful then & still super beautiful now,” one follower wrote.